codenamedpkt/cloud-infrastructure.on.android.using-termux.discuss-board/README.md

 Hi!
 My name's Alice King Tai Poon.
 I am an amateur system administrator which help pushing people installs the current operating system such as Windows 11 etc.

-I am a mental rehabilitater for 3 mental disabilities with ADHD, hyperactive and intellectual disorder.
+I am a mental rehabilitater for 3 mental disabilities with ADHD, Tourette's syndrome and mild intellectual disorder.
 Sorry but I have to say.
 My major hobbies are swimming and cooking besides taking IT experiments.
 My dream goal is working as system administrator in my favorite alma-mater.
 And help to solve the disabilities with my favorite students because the children are the pole of next generation.
 I created this Discussion Board of Termux App for Android is using knowledge on the Internet to help me provide solution to achieve my goal.